 Brexit information for current students

-The UK may be leaving the EU but at Sussex we will always be a friendly international community.
+The UK may have left the EU but Sussex will always be a friendly international community.
 We want to make sure you have the information you need about Brexit and how it affects you.

 EU Exit: ID App